 - Use them on banners and posters at conferences.

 How to Add a NOVA QR Code to Your Documents

-- From the QR Codes Available section above, click on the QR Code you want to use.
+- From the QR Codes Available section below, click on the QR Code you want to use.

 - Select save to download a zip file of images for the QR Code.
 Extract the assorted file sizes from the zip file on your computer.